pulp/pulp/docs/sphinx/dev-guide/architecture.rst

   of how those methods function, however, is dependent on the plugin fielding the request.

-* **Client** - The platform includes the code necessary to run the command line clients.
-Each client uses the same base code and is customized through the use of :term:`extensions <extension>`.
+* **Client** - The platform includes both the admin and consumer clients.
+These clients contain type-agnostic commands, such as logging in or handling events.
+  Each client can be enhanced with type-specific commands through the use of :term:`extensions <extension>`.

-* **Agent** - The agent runs on a consumer and is used to field requests sent from the Pulp server to that consumer.
-Similar to the client, the platform provides the agent and relies on the use of :term:`handlers <handler>` plugins to provide support for a particular content type.
+* **Agent** - The agent runs on each consumer and is used to field requests sent from the Pulp server to that consumer.
+Similar to the client, the platform provides the agent and relies on the use of :term:`handlers <handler>` to provide support for a particular content type.

 Plugins